LedgerKitchen/chain-pad-api/docs/api-ENG.md

 ##### List of fields in the query
 * name - Name
 * text - Content (Can include html)
-* membersInvited - invited members, a multi-field, that would pass a few simply to specify in the request one more field with the same name
+* participantsInvited - invited members, a multi-field, that would pass a few simply to specify in the request one more field with the same name
-* membersInvited - the second participant, if any, the participants are not limited to the number.
+* participantsInvited - the second participant, if any, the participants are not limited to the number.
 * token
 * geo - an array of two fields {latitude, longitude}
 * textType - default = "plain-text" Content type